thosgood/this-weeks-finds/markdown/201-250/week213.md

 > corresponding to the fact that one shouldn't really have attempted to
 > quotient out there, one should just remember that really the quotient
 > is kind of "crumpled up" near there.
 So for example the fundamental
-> group of the quotient shouldn't be the trivial group\-\--if you take
+> group of the quotient shouldn't be the trivial group---if you take
 > a small loop around i then this should not be regarded as
-> contractible\-\--you have to go around i twice before you can hope to
+> contractible---you have to go around i twice before you can hope to
 > contract the loop.
 Similarly you have to go around ρ three times.
 Even
-> worse\-\--if you do this carefully enough then even going around i
+> worse---if you do this carefully enough then even going around i
-> twice or ρ three times isn't enough to contract the loop\-\--because
+> twice or ρ three times isn't enough to contract the loop---because
 > the resulting loop somehow corresponds to the element -1 in SL(2,Z),
 > which acts trivially but which isn't the identity!
 So you have to do
 > everything again before you get to the element 1.
 Mumford thought hard